Dmytriy99/Harmony-AngularUpdate/README.md

 ## Install

-Run `npm install` on your device to install dependencies.
+Run `npm run install-server-client` on your device to install dependencies.

 ## Angular Material